hadley/helpr/ideas.md

 * rate a function
 * add comments - look at something like disqus
 * DONE - links for "mailto"
+* list of all fuctions that are under the topic
+  * links to the source code of said function
+    * See Code Execution minus 'run' functionality

 Dynamic help
 ============